patricktcoakley/gdvm/README.md

 ## Features

-gdvm is a Godot version manager that lets users install multiple versions of Godot with ease.
-It uses a hybrid TUI/CLI design, meaning that in places when you don't supply an argument, it falls back to a prompt to let you select what you're looking for.
+gdvm is a friendly Godot version manager that lets users install multiple versions of Godot with ease.
+It uses a hybrid CLI/TUI design, meaning that in places when you don't supply an argument it falls back to a prompt to let you select what you're looking for, as well as support for [passing it keywords](#usage) to help find the appropriate version based on your input, like `4 dev` or `latest`.
-Features include the ability to install, manage, and run Godot installations from the terminal using queries or user promots.
+It's released as a static binary that can work on Windows, macOS, and Linux by just putting it somewhere and calling it in the terminal, or more conveniently, by using a [package manager](#installation).

-This is useful if you want to try out different versions or install the same version on different machines, and potentially for things like remote installations, such as CI or server workloads, or even for WSL or containers.
+While gdvm is primarily targeting users that just want an easy way to maintain Godot installations or make it is to try out different versions, another use case could be for things like remote installations, such as CI or server workloads, or even for WSL or containers.
+This could make running automated tests or headless work much easier than having to rely on your OS package manager or having to rely on simple scripts since the only requirement is to have the single binary, which clocks in around ~10MB.

-At this point it is mostly feature-complete, so ongoing work will include re-writing stuff for testability and easier extension, bug fixes, etc, and I am mostly looking forward for feedback to see what can be improved on the UX side.
+At this point it is mostly feature-complete, so ongoing work will mostly focus on what's on the [roadmap](#roadmap).

 ## Installation